Anas-025/BetterDjangoDocs/README.md

 # BetterDjangoDocs

 ## Description
-BetterDjangoDocs is a tool that improves the user interface (UI) of the Django documentation website, making it more user-friendly and enhancing the overall user experience for developers working with Django.
+BetterDjangoDocs is a chrome extension that improves the user interface (UI) of the Django documentation website, making it more user-friendly and enhancing the overall user experience for developers working with Django.

 ## Table of Contents
 - [Usage](#usage)